 The resource study area for the project is within the SCAB, which is under the jurisdiction of SCAQMD.
 The U.S. Environmental Protection Agency (USEPA) has classified the SCAB as an extreme nonattainment area for the federal eight-hour ozone standard.
-The USEPA has classified the SCAB as a serious nonattainment area for the federal PM2.5 standard and a serious maintenance area for PM10.
+The USEPA has classified the SCAB as a serious nonattainment area for the federal PM{2.5} standard and a serious maintenance area for PM10.
 CARB has classified the SCAB as a nonattainment area for the state one-hour O3 standard and for the state eight-hour O3 standard.
-CARB has classified the SCAB as a nonattainment area for the state one-hour O3 standard and for the state PM10 and PM2.5 standards.
+CARB has classified the SCAB as a nonattainment area for the state PM10 and PM{2.5} standards.
 SCAQMD is responsible for managing the SCAB's air resources and bringing the basin into attainment with respect to federal and state air quality standards.
 To achieve this goal, SCAQMD prepares and updates the SCAB air quality management plans for various pollutants with emissions inventories that are based on data from SCAG, including the regional transportation planning documents that are prepared by SCAG.

-The proposed project is included in the SCAG 2020-2045 RTP/SCS under project ID 4120198 and has been incorporated into the SCAG 2021 FTIP under project ID 20190010.
-FHWA and the Federal Transit Administration approved the 2020-2045 RTP/SCS on June 5, 2020, and the 2021 FTIP on April 16, 2021.
-Because the proposed project is included as proposed in both the SCAG 2020-2045 RTP/SCS and the 2021 FTIP, which were found to conform to the SIP responsible for attaining and maintaining compliance with air quality standards, the proposed project would not conflict with or obstruct implementation of an air quality plan.
+The project is included in the SCAG 2020-2045 RTP/SCS under project ID 4120198, as amended in Amendment #1, and has been incorporated into the SCAG 2021 FTIP under project ID 20190010, as amended in Amendment #21-06.
+FHWA and the Federal Transit Administration approved the 2020-2045 RTP/SCS Amendment #1 on January 4, 2022, and the 2021 FTIP Amendment #21-06 on August 13, 2021.
+Because the project is included as proposed in both the SCAG 2020-2045 RTP/SCS and the 2021 FTIP, which were found to conform to the SIP responsible for attaining and maintaining compliance with air quality standards, the project would not conflict with or obstruct implementation of an air quality plan.
 Thus, air quality impacts would not be cumulatively considerable.